Sábado Gigante: The car games, a.k.a. "Final de Automóvil"

-Cars given away in the U.S. program have included those from Ford Motor Company (1986–89, 1999–2014, 2015 for the final show), Toyota (1987?-1990?), General Motors (1986-1987) Honda (1990–99), Daewoo (2000), Hyundai (2005–09) and Kia Motors (2014-2015).
+Cars given away in the U.S. program have included those from Ford Motor Company (1986–89, 1999–2014, 2015 for the final show), Toyota (1987?-1990?), General Motors (1986–1987) Honda (1990–99), Daewoo (2000), Hyundai (2005–09) and Kia Motors (2014–2015).
 In Chile, some cars given away include Volkswagen, Lada, Renault-Samsung, Arica-Mini, and Subaru.
 During the show's early years in the U.S. and during the final episode, the cars were provided by Miami-based dealership Gus Machado Ford.
-Javier Romero would also plug the cars, either with a detailed or a more generic description, the latter without mentioning the make, model or the manufacturer.
-The former was solely used in the U.S. (from 1989-2012), while the latter was used in international broadcasts and for taped episodes.
+Javier Romero (or, from 1996 to 1997, an unnamed spokesman representing Honda, who would always encourage viewers to test-drive the cars at their local Honda dealerships) would also plug the cars, either with a detailed or a more generic description, the latter without mentioning the make, model or the manufacturer.
+The former was solely used in the U.S. (from 1989 to 2012), while the latter was used in international broadcasts (where Honda and Ford cars were not sold).
 The plugs, especially for when Hondas were used as the car prizes, were also known for the use of a distinct background music, which was dropped after Hondas were no longer used (the Honda background music remained in place for the generic descriptions used for broadcasts outside the U.S., until 2010).

 While the car prizes in the program were usually either compact and/or mid-size cars (the latter being usually sedans), larger cars such as pickup trucks and SUVs were also used as car prizes.

 In the Chilean version, cars may be used as one of the regular prizes during some of the games.
 In addition to cars, houses were even given away as grand prizes for certain games, most notably from the ones sponsored by La Tomboleta.

-From 1992-98, Polaroid was the main sponsor of the car games (with rotations from the show's other sponsors).
-From 1998-2005, AmericaTel, a long-distance phone service once endorsed by Don Francisco, succeeded Polaroid as the sponsor.
+From 1992 to 1996, Polaroid was the main sponsor of the car games (with rotations from the show's other sponsors).
+From 1996 to 1998, AT&T succeeded Polaroid as the sponsor.
+From 1998 to 2005, AmericaTel, another long-distance phone service once endorsed by Don Francisco, succeeded AT&T.

-In 2000 and from 2005 to 2009, another car prize (usually from a different manufacturer) was offered at the end of the first hour of the show.